rocky-linux/documentation/docs/guides/automation/cronie.md

 ## Summary

-For Rocky Linux desktop users or system administrators, cronie is a very powerful tool.
-It allows the automation of tasks and scripts so you do not have to remember to run them manually.
-Although the basic knowledge is not hard, the actual task can be complex.
+For Rocky Linux desktop users or system administrators, cronie is a powerful tool.
+It allows the automation of tasks and scripts, so you do not have to remember to run them manually.
+Although the basic knowledge is not hard, the task can be complex.
 For more information about `crontab`, visit [crontab man page](https://man7.org/linux/man-pages/man5/crontab.5.html).
-You can also search for "crontab" on the Internet, which provides you with a large number of search results and helps you fine-tune the `crontab` expression.
+You can also search for "crontab" on the Internet, which provides many search results and helps you fine-tune the `crontab` expression.